erikeldridge/app-quality-cookbook/tools/README.md

 ---

-This section documents installation for the set of quality engineering tools used in this book.
+This section documents installation for the set of tools used in this book.
+Some of the tools, like JUnit, are strictly related to quality engineering.
+Others, like Unix are loosely related, but more importantly, are used to establish a homogeneous development environment for the exercises in the book.